bassam-alamin/wealthwallet/README.md

 ADMIN:

-1. Open terminal on root folder and create superuser (This is the user that will be able to create Theatres and Seatings)
+1. Open terminal on root folder and create superuser (This is the user that will be able to view Transactions and Link accounts to users)
     ``` python manage.py createsuperuser```